mrkkucera/danaj-bot/README.md

-# DanajBot - Discord Message Forwarder
+﻿# DanajBot - Discord Zkouška Manager

-A Discord bot that monitors a specific channel, forwards messages to another channel, and deletes them from the original channel.
+A Discord bot that manages zkouška (practice) announcements and tracks absences through reactions.

 ## Features

-- 👀 Monitors a single designated channel
+- � Create zkouška announcements with `!zkouska <description>`
-- 📤 Forwards messages to a destination channel with rich embeds
+- ❌ Users can react with ❌ to excuse themselves from a zkouška
-- 🗑️ Automatically deletes messages from the source channel
+- 🧵 Automatically creates threads for each zkouška in a destination channel
-- 👤 Preserves author information and timestamps
+- 👤 Tracks and logs all absences with user information
-- 📎 Includes attachment URLs in forwarded messages
+- 🔄 Prevents duplicate reactions from the same user
-- 🤖 Ignores messages from bots
+- � Rebuilds state from Discord on startup (persistent across restarts)

 ## Prerequisites

-- Node.js (v16.9.0 or higher)
+- .NET 10.0 SDK or higher
 - A Discord account
 - A Discord server where you have admin permissions